vishnusankar55/Registrationform/README.md

 # Registration Form

-Worked with Python Django framework
+Worked with Python Django framework.

-Also used HTML for user view
+Also used HTML for user view.

 Created Admin with 4 roles.